Clipping Improves Adam-Norm and AdaGrad-Norm when the Noise Is Heavy-Tailed: Numerical Experiments

 \paragraph{ALBERT Base v2 fine-tuning.} In the second part of our experiments, we consider fine-tuning the pre-trained ALBERT Base v2 model \citep{lan2019albert} on CoLa and RTE datasets \citep{wang2018glue}.
-Since \algname{Adam}-based algorithms are the methods of choice for NLP tasks, instead of \algname{AdaGrad}, we consider \algname{Adam} and its clipped versions -- \algname{Clip-Adam} and \algname{Clip-RAdamD}.
-They are derived from \algname{Adam} similarly to how \algname{Clip-RAdaGradD} is obtained from \algname{AdaGradD}, see the details in Appendix~\ref{appendix:albert}.
+Since \algname{Adam}-based algorithms are the methods of choice for NLP tasks, in the main part of the paper, we focus on \algname{Adam} and its clipped versions -- \algname{Clip-Adam} and \algname{Clip-AdamD} -- and provide additional experiments with \algname{AdaGrad}-based methods in Appendix~\ref{appendix:albert}.
 We took a pre-trained model from the \href{https://huggingface.co/albert/albert-base-v2}{Hugging Face library}.
 Then, the model was fine-tuned following the methodology suggested by \citet{mosbach2020stability}.
-More precisely, we used linear warmup with warmup ratio being $0.1$, and hyperparameters were $\beta_1 = 0.9$, $\beta_2 = 0.999$, $b = \epsilon \bm{1}$, where $\bm{1} = (1,1,\ldots, 1)^\top \in \R^d$.
-We tuned batchsize and stepsize $\gamma$ for \algname{Adam} and selected best values from $\{4, 8, 16, 32\}$ for the batchsize and from $\{10^{-6}, 3\cdot 10^{-6}, 10^{-5}, 3\cdot 10^{-5}, 10^{-4}\}$ for $\gamma$.
-For the CoLa dataset, the best batchsize was $16$ and $\gamma = 10^{-5}$, and for the RTE dataset, the best batchsize was $8$ and $\gamma = 10^{-5}$.
-For the methods with clipping, we used the same batchsize and stepsize as for \algname{Adam} and tuned the clipping level for the two types of clipping\footnote{We did not consider the global/norm clipping (the considered in theory), since typically coordinate-wise or layer-wise clipping work better in training neural networks.}.
-We tested coordinate-wise clipping with $\lambda \in \{0.001, 0.002, 0.005, 0.01, 0.02, 0.05, 0.1, 0.2, 0.5, 1\}$ and layer-wise clipping with $\lambda \in \{0.1, 0.2, 0.5, 1, 2, 5, 10\}$.
-For the CoLa dataset, the best results were achieved with $\lambda = 1$ for layer-wise clipping and $\lambda = 0.02$ for coordinate-wise clipping, and for the RTE dataset, the best results were achieved with $\lambda = 2$ for layer-wise clipping and $\lambda = 0.005$ for coordinate-wise clipping.
-In the main text, we show the results with layer-wise clipping and defer the results with coordinate-wise clipping to Appendix~\ref{appendix:albert}.
+For the methods with clipping, we used the same batchsize and stepsize as for \algname{Adam} and tuned the clipping level for the two types of clipping\footnote{We did not consider the global/norm clipping (the considered in theory), since typically coordinate-wise or layer-wise clipping work better in fine-tuning, see \cite{lv2024parameterfinetuninglargelanguage}.}.
+In the main text, we show the results with layer-wise clipping.
+Further details and additional results are deferred to Appendix~\ref{appendix:albert}.